rochamiguel1/rochamiguel1/README.md

 ### Hello 👋

- My name is Miguel I'm from :🇵🇪: Peru but currently living in :🇪🇸:
+ My name is Miguel I'm from  Peru but currently living in SPAIN :es:

  SKILLS